Substra/substra-documentation/docs/source/documentation/concepts.rst

 Permissions are defined at creation by their owner for datasets and algorithms.

-Models
-""""""
-The permissions of the train, aggregate and predict task outputs (models and predictions) are defined when creating the tasks.

-The performance output by test tasks is always public.

-For composite train tasks, the out model is split in a trunk model and a head model:

-* The trunk model permissions are specified by the user when registering the composite train task.
-* The head model permissions are set to be non-public, meaning that the head model can only be processed by the organization where the task is executed.

 Permissons for a user to download an asset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Users of a organization can export (aka download) from Substra to their local environment: